ancwrd1/snx-rs/README.md

  ## Additional usage notes

 * If SAML SSO authentication is used in standalone mode, the browser URL will be printed to the console.
-  The user must open this URL manually.
   In command mode the browser will be opened automatically.
-* If `webkit2gtk` feature flag is enabled the SAML browser login will be shown in the embedded web view
+* If `webkit2gtk` feature flag is enabled the SAML browser login will be shown in the embedded web view instead of the default system browser.
-* If additional MFA steps are required a prompt will be shown to enter the codes.
-  If the application has no attached terminal an authentication error will be triggered.
-* If password is not provided in the configuration file or command line it will be prompted for and stored in the OS keychain unless `no-keychain` parameter is specified.
-Keychain integration is provided only when using command mode and `snxctl` because the main application runs as a root user.
+* If password is not provided in the configuration file the first entered MFA challenge code will be stored in the OS keychain unless `no-keychain` parameter is specified.
+Keychain integration is provided only in the command mode.

 ## Building from sources